mortazavilab/Topyfic/README.md

 - [Analysing single cell C2C12 data only using regulatory elements](tutorials/C2C12_TFs_mirhgs_chromreg/C2C12.ipynb): Analysing single cell and single nucleus using C2C12 ENCODE datasets using regulatory elements instead of all genes.
 - [Analysing single cell microglia data](tutorials/microglia_all_genes/microglia.ipynb): Analysing single cell microglia data from [Model-AD portal](https://www.model-ad.org/).

+If you are using other methods to learn your topics but you are still interested in doing downstream analysis, you can embeded your results in the format describe [here](tutorials/topic_modeling_model.md).
+Once you have all your files read you can embed them in suitable format using [this notebook]().

 ## Cite

 comming soon ...